demirgulsen/InvestmentSpecialist/README.md

 - ⚡ ChatGroq — High-speed LLM
 - 🔍 DDGS — Web-based live information retrieval

+**Note:**
+Initially, I worked with the 'gemma2-9b-it' model.
+This model was particularly valuable due to its fast results and for understanding prompt design and tool logic.
+However, I used 'openai/gpt-oss-120b' for this project as I had reached my usage quota.

+Other models that can be used in this project:
+- gemma2-9b-it
+- llama-3.3-70b-versatile
+- llama-3.1-8b-instant
+- meta-llama/llama-guard-4-12b
+- openai/gpt-oss-120b
+- openai/gpt-oss-20b
+- whisper-large-v3

+Notes:
+- Since this project uses the LangChain + ChatGroq structure, you can choose any model supported by your Groq account.
+- You can also experiment with other supported models from your own account; most will work fine.
+- Alternatively, HuggingFace Groq models can be used by modifying the llm function accordingly.

 ### 🧑‍💻 Developer
 👋 **Gülşen Demir** — Jr. Data Scientist & AI Developer

 ### 📫 Contact
+- Youtube:
 - LinkedIn: [linkedin.com/in/gulsendemir](https://www.linkedin.com/in/gulsendemir/)
 - GitHub: [github.com/demirgulsen](https://github.com/demirgulsen/)
 - Kaggle: [kaggle.com/gulsendemir](https://www.kaggle.com/gulsendemir)